smussenden/data-journalism-19-spring/instructor-notes/17-session-notes.md

 ## Class Intro - 5 minutes
+* If you have emailed me about PIA, flag me down during lab, let's talk
 * Reminder: if you are struggling, set up time to come see me.
 I want to leave no one behind.
 Office hours - Monday and Thursday from 3-430.
 * Review class schedule for today.